yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 "linkTitle": "Interaction with existing infrastructure", "weight":"6",
 "date": "2019-10-14",
-"description": "Learn how the API Gateway interacts with these components in your existing network infrastructure."
+"description": "API Gateway interaction with different components in the gateway network infrastructure."
 }

-As part of API Gateway policy execution, the API Gateway needs to interact with various components of the existing infrastructure.
+As part of API Gateway policy execution, the gateway needs to interact with various components of the existing infrastructure.
 For example, these include external connections to systems such as databases, LDAP servers, third-party identity management products, and so on.
-This topic describes how the API Gateway interacts with these components in your existing network infrastructure.
+This topic describes how the gateway interacts with these components in your existing network infrastructure.

 ## Databases

-API Gateway interoperates with a range of commonly used databases for a wide variety of purposes.
+The gateway interoperates with a range of commonly used databases for a wide variety of purposes.
 For example, this includes managing access control credentials, authorization attributes, identity and role information, monitoring metrics, and reporting.
-API Gateway uses Java Database Connectivity (JDBC) to manage database connections.
+The gateway uses Java Database Connectivity (JDBC) to manage database connections.
 The following databases are supported:

 * MySQL
 * Oracle